 For that's the difference between the pax romana and Christ.
 Between Caesar and God.
-For Rome, peace could only ever come through war.
+For Rome, peace could only ever come through continual war.
 But for us, the war ends when Christ returns.
-And then there will be peace.
-Peace between nations, between peoples, and within our own hearts.
+The chariot will be cut off.
+The battle bow shall be broken.
+As Christ once spoke light into darkness, so he will speak peace to the nations.
+And there will be peace.
+Peace between nations.
+Peace with God.
+Peace within our own hearts.
 Peace for all eternity.
 Amen.